Lee Soo-man: 1980–1985: studies in the United States

-1985–present: Founding SM Entertainment
+1985–2021: founding SM Entertainment

 Following his return to Korea, Lee ventured back into the entertainment world by working as a DJ and presenter.
 In 1989, after four years of saving money and gaining experience in the industry, he established an entertainment company called SM Studio (named after his initials) in the Apgujeong neighborhood of Seoul, and signed singer Hyun Jin-young.
 During the 1990s, SM Studio developed an in-house system that looked after all aspects of its artists' careers.
 Lee's approach was targeted at teenage audiences, and took a holistic view of the qualities needed to become a successful entertainer.
 The company was renamed SM Entertainment in 1995.
+In 1997, he founded the music production company Like Planning.

 In February 2010, Lee resigned from his position as a member of SM's board of directors, but maintained a role in the company's "management and artist development" divisions.
+He continued to exert influence over SM through his production company, Like Planning, taking 6% of their revenue as a consultancy fee for his involvement in the music production process.
+He remained the biggest shareholder, controlling the company's management rights.
+He founded the music publishing company Culture Technology Group Asia in May 2015 and drone company LeePollux in February 2019.

+In 2019, KB Asset Management, SM's third-largest shareholder, sent an open letter to the company complaining that Like Planning was taking 46% of SM's operating profit each year.
+They demanded a merger between Like Planning and SM, which the company rejected.
 On 23 January 2020, Lee Soo-man was listed by Billboard as one of the world's influential music industry leaders.

-On 5 February 2020, it was revealed by Jeff Benjamin writing for Forbes that Lee Soo-man worked on South Korean girl group Loona's EP [#], which was his first ever project away from namesake SM Entertainment.
+He worked on South Korean girl group Loona's 2020 EP [#], which was his first ever project away from his namesake SM Entertainment.